dahas/f7k/README.md

 # Yet another f7k
 f7k is the numeronym of the word 'framework'.

-This framework has everything you need to build a database-driven PHP App from scratch.
+## Minimum Requirements

+- PHP 8.1.2
+- Composer

 ## Installation
 ````